Blotter: Marshals task force arrests man on 11 outstanding warrants

 They reported seeing him exit a vehicle and walk toward the hotel, at which point officers attempted to detain him.

-Amy Cunningham, a Denton Police Department spokesperson, so the man ignored officers' commands and began to flee on foot.
+Amy Cunningham, a Denton Police Department spokesperson, said the man ignored officers’ commands and began to flee on foot.

 “He ran on foot for a very short distance and was caught,” Cunningham said Thursday.